 With our hedge advisory services, our team of experts works with your secondary market staff to create a daily cycle of disciplines for successful pipeline management.
 Whether you are making the move to mandatory executions, seeking improvements to your mortgage pipeline management process, or considering a change in your hedge advisor, MCT’s Hedge Advisory blends technology and service to achieve your goals.
 As the industry leader in pull-through analytics and best execution with the highest staff-to-client ratio, lenders of every size trust MCT to manage their risk management strategy and optimize profitability in their mortgage loan pipeline management with our expert professionals and loan trading platform success.

 Our Business Intelligence software, the most comprehensive secondary market analytics tool on the market, is fantastic for a variety of reasons.
 MCT clients are provided with aggregate proprietary mortgage pipeline and loan sale data from MCTlive! allowing for the opportunity to compare aspects of their secondary market data to their peers and to the MCT average.
 Among other things, see who is hot or not in the current environment and optimize your investor set using quantitative insights.

-BAM Marketplace within our MCTlive! software system shows you other investors you don’t have prior relationships with and allows you to include them in your best ex analysis.
+MCT Marketplace within our MCTlive! software system shows you other investors you don’t have prior relationships with and allows you to include them in your best ex analysis.
 This gives you more options and a streamlined process to set up and commit the loan.